Monday, 4 December 2017

 Turkmen carpets have been traditionally woven out of wool, cotton, and silk by women, using horizontal looms.
 The method of weaving has been modernized,

-but the beauty and quality of the fabrics remain.
 Turkmenistan is also the source of keteni, a homespun silk that is used for the beautiful dresses worn by Turkmen women on special occasions.
 The embroidery uses different patterns that are as unique as a family seal.

 "KETENI" CLOTH IS AN OBJECT OF ONE OF THE WONDERFUL TRADITIONS OF THE TURKMEN PEOPLE